Student work: Masterclass in Digital Architecture, Edward Perez, summer 2013

 July 7 - August 1, 2014 | 4-week session, full-time, 4 credits

 Shifts in design mediation technologies have produced a different set of representational concerns for architecture.
-The discourse of Speculative Realism offers a provocative engagement with these design issues through an aesthetic of realism.
+The discourse of Speculative Realism (SR) offers a provocative engagement with these design issues through an aesthetic of realism.
 This intensive workshop, led by internationally recognized leaders in education and practice, will explore different contemporary problems through research, design and the production of images, objects, and scenarios.
 The course will engage with an ensemble of philosophical, literary and art discourses, such as SR, Object Oriented Ontology (OOO), Para-fiction, and Counterfactual History.

 This discussion is of great importance for contemporary architecture and design.
 Architecture directly intervenes in the real world, yet the architect acts at a removed distance through mediations.
 The past two decades have seen a shift in the technologies of design mediation, producing a different set of representational problems for architecture.
 The following three pertinent issues will be addressed and explored in this course: 1) the creation and manipulation of a digital model as variable virtual object; 2) the rethinking of material assemblies through digital fabrication; 3) the image produced through photorealistic rendering and composite artistry.

 The Masterclass will consist of three one-week studio sessions focused on specific topics.The 4th week will be spent tying together all the work into a single project.
 During the workshop there will be lectures, roundtable discussions, pin-up reviews, guest presentations, and field-trips throughout New York City.